-- "vCenter Server Single Sign On Session" on page 27 - "Using LoginByToken" on page 28 vCenter Server Single Sign On Session
+- "vCenter Server Single Sign-On Session" on page 27 - "Using LoginByToken" on page 28 vCenter Server Single Sign-On Session

-After you obtain a SAML token from the vCenter Single Sign On Server, you can use the vSphere API method LoginByToken to establish a single sign on session with a vCenter Server.
-See "vCenter Single Sign On Client Example (.NET)" on page 23 for a description of how to obtain a vCenter Single Sign On token.
+After you obtain a SAML token from the vCenter Single Sign-On server, you can use the vSphere Web Services API method LoginByToken to establish a single sign on session with a vCenter server.
+See "vCenter Single Sign-On Client Example (.NET)" on page 23 for a description of how to obtain a vCenter Single Sign-On token.

-To establish a vCenter Server session that is based on SAML token authentication, the client must embed the SAML token in the SOAP header of the LoginByToken request.
-The C# LoginByToken example uses the following .NET services to support a single sign on session.
+To establish a vCenter server session that is based on SAML token authentication, the client must embed the SAML token in the SOAP header of the LoginByToken request.
+The C# LoginByToken example uses the .NET services in Table 4-1 to support a single sign-on session.